 Instructor led courses delight through story & design

-Waypoint Ventures was tasked with making seven Microsoft Office certification courses for secondary school students.
+We were tasked with making seven Microsoft Office certification courses for secondary school students.
 We chose to focus content and student tasks around a fictional farm, “Munson’s Pickles and Preserves.”
 Students were “interns” learning to create materials like documents, spreadsheets, and databases for farm operations.
 My role was to run the media development for all courses, defining the vision and assuring that all assets were aligned.

 Context